top of page

 22657115 PTE.
 A. V. SQUIRREL.
 RAOC.

-In 1982, following the introduction of the EM(T) 1982, all the Efficiency Medals issued after that did not have any full stops in the naming.
+In late 1977 all the Efficiency Medals were issued without any full stops in the naming.

 W/808787 SGT J D HUNT RA